muratk5n/thirdwave/en/README.md

 Not in the habit of using royal titles if those titles do not exist in country I live in..
-Never lived anywhere with a monarch, so I treat such titles null and void, including 'Sirs" of knighthood.
+Never lived anywhere with a monarch, so I treat such titles null and void, including 'Sirs' of knighthood.

 ---